 How much does this cost?

-There is a cost to collect and process recyclables, which will vary between recycling companies and types of complexes.
+There is a cost to collect and process recyclables, which will vary between recycling companies.
 Your building owner or manager will be responsible for choosing the recycling method and negotiating contracts.

 Your building owner or manager may take the recycling to a Community Recycling Depot, but this must be coordinated for the entire complex.
 Community Recycling Depots are currently available to residents but the number of depots may be reduced depending on changes in use.